dagraham/etm-dgraham/README.md

 ### [archived reminders](#overview)

 When a reminder is 'archived' in *etm*, it is is moved from the *items* table in the database to the *archive* table.
-Reminders in the *archive* table can only be viewed by opening *query view* and then begin the query with 'a' to use the *archive* table.
+Reminders in the *archive* table can only be viewed by opening *query view* and then beginning the query with 'a' to use the *archive* table.
 All other views display reminders from the *items* table.

 There are two ways to archive a reminder:
 * Automatically.
 If 'archive_after' in the configuration settings is set to a positive integer, then tasks with finished datetimes and events with last datetimes more than this number of years before the current date will be achived automatically at the beginning of each new day.
 Note that unfinshed tasks, records and inbox reminders are never automatically archived.